nitrane/jancy-example-namath-provider/README.md

-# Jancy Example Proxy Provider
+# Jancy Example Namath Provider

 ## Structure of the Plug-in
 - `example-namath-provider/package.json` - A simple file that describes the plugin to Jancy and specifies an entry point. `src/index.js` in this example.